 If the Context view contains a large number of documents not related to the event under investigation, you can use filters to restrict the documents to display.

 By default, the five newest and oldest documents are listed.
 To increase the number of documents that surround the anchor document, click Load.
 Five documents are added with each click.

 To configure the Context view, use these settings in Advanced Settings.

 The number of documents to display by default.

 The default number of documents to load with each button click.

-The field used for tiebreaking in case of equal time field values can be
+The field to use for tiebreaking in case of equal time field values.

-While not required, it is recommended to only use fields which have doc values enabled to achieve good performance and avoid unnecessary field data usage.
+Although not required, it is recommended to only use fields that have doc values enabled to achieve good performance and avoid unnecessary field data usage.
 Common examples for suitable fields include log line numbers, monotonically increasing counters and high-precision timestamps.